9 min read

 RELATED: Past Simple · Present Perfect · Reported Speech

 We wrote each one by hand.
-No LLM.
 The reason is that LLMs are mostly correct, which means they're occasionally wrong in ways you can't predict — and a grammar reference that's "occasionally wrong" is worse than no reference at all, because it gaslights learners who don't have a way to fact-check.

 The full topic for Past Perfect, for example, looks like this in the popup: